CSCfi/rems/manual/README.md

 REMS is a service developed by [CSC – IT Center for Science Ltd.](https://www.csc.fi/en/home) and [Nitor](https://www.nitor.com/en).

-You can test how REMS works [using our demo environment](https://rems-demo.rahtiapp.fi).
+You can test how REMS works [using our test environment](https://rems-test.2.rahtiapp.fi).

 ## Organisations who are already using REMS